doctorhulk/RepData_PeerAssessment1/PA1_template.md

 ## 1 10766.19 10766.19
 ```

-**Answer:** The above numbers differ, they'e now larger as previously ignored values were replaced with certain numbers.
+**Answer:** The above numbers differ, they'e now larger as because NAs were replaced with certain numbers.

 ## Are there differences in activity patterns between weekdays and weekends?